Error messagesUse: Deployed

-An authorization issue.
-Consider whether the issue is due to:
+B. An authorization issue.
+If so, consider whether the issue is due to:

-- VA.gov’s inability to find user’s records in our system, or
+- VA.gov’s inability to find user’s records in our system

 - The user’s records showing user can’t use benefit/service (ie, user isn’t a VA patient, user isn’t enrolled in benefit/service, user isn’t eligible for benefit/service)

-- A system or network access issue.
-Consider whether the issue:
+C. A system or network access issue.
+If so, consider whether the issue: